-Missing North Atlanta student found safe in Texas - Reporter Newspapers
+Update: Missing North Atlanta student found safe in Texas - Reporter Newspapers

 When Winchester didn’t return home from school last Thursday, an intense search began to find the missing teenager.
 The high school sent out missing person flyers.
 Facebook groups were created.
 The FBI and Atlanta Police Department joined the investigation, and a $100,000 reward was offered for her return.

-No additional details were available Wednesday morning about the student, how she was found, or why she was in Texas.
+No additional details were available Wednesday about the student, how she was found, or why she was in Texas.

 The school district’s police department “continues to work with the FBI on the next steps in the investigation,” said the statement.

-Note: Update: This story was updated with information about an arrest made in Texas in connection with the missing student.